verless/verless/.github/CONTRIBUTING.md

 * Commit messages have to start capitalized and should be written in the imperative, e.g.
 `Read markdown files concurrently`.
 * Create a WIP pull request so that reviewers can track your work continuously and jump in early if there are problems.
-* Branches shall not be merged locally, _all_ merges require a pull request.
-This is also true for internal branches from contributors with direct push access to the verless repository.
+* Branches shall not be merged locally. _All_ merges require a pull request.
+This is also true for internal branches from contributors with direct push access.

 ### Coding conventions